will-hart/will-hart.github.io/content/post/2025-07-21_morse-kodeboard/index.md

 [Cape Otway Lightstation](https://www.lightstation.com), which was an important lighthouse that helped guide ships through the "Shipwreck Coast".

-The Lightstation was also a key part of a 400km long telegraph cable that aimed to connect Tasmania to the Australian mainland for the first time in the 1850s.
-In one of the buildings we spotted a morse code table, and my kids spent half the long drive back decoding a message written in `dits` and `dahs`.
+The Lightstation was also a key part of a 400km long telegraph cable that connected Tasmania to the Australian mainland in the 1850s.
+In one of the buildings we spotted a morse code table.
+My kids spent half the long drive back decoding a message written in `dits` and `dahs`.

 A few weeks later, I was chatting to a friend about my weakness for clicky, tactile interfaces and input devices.
 In my excitement I got a bit careless in my typing and was forced to defend my accuracy.
-"I'm typing on my Morse Code keyboard", I lied in desparation... and then realised I'd found my next project.
+"I'm typing on my Morse Code keyboard" and then realised I'd found my next project.

 The idea was simple - a single button that you tap on long and short pulses.
 The keyboard reads the pulses as morse code and outputs the correct codes through a